 International Collaboration and Other Regulatory Requirements

 Defence Export Controls are just one of the regulatory requirements designed to ensure that Australia’s national interest is protected.
-The investigators, partners and research area of all projects should be assessed to ensure the project complies with all assessment, permit and notification requirements for Sanctions, the Foreign Influence Transparency Scheme and the Foreign Arrangements Scheme.
-The Regulatory Checklist for International Collaborations is designed to help staff navigate the legislative requirements and understand if a permit, notification or additional assessment is required.
+The investigators, partners and research area of all projects should be assessed to ensure the project complies with all assessment, permit and notification requirements for Sanctions, the Foreign Interference Transparency Scheme and the Foreign Arrangements Scheme.
+The Regulatory Checklist for International Collaborations (PDF: 188 KB) is designed to help staff navigate the legislative requirements and understand if a permit, notification or additional assessment is required.

 - Start your thinking here

 - Determining if a permit may be required

 - Forms, Guidelines and Policies